Risks and Returns of Uniswap V3 Liquidity Providers: Constant Product Market Maker

 Here, $f$ is the transaction fee charged relative to the trader's input amount $\delta_x$~\cite{adams2020uniswap}.
 As long as the pool's price does not move across an initialized tick, the same holds in Uniswap V3.
 Otherwise, the trade executes at the available liquidity depth until it reaches the next initialized price tick.
 Then the remaining trade is completed at the available liquidity depth in the subsequent interval.
 This procedure re-applies until the entire trade input is swapped.

 The collected transaction fees are distributed pro-rata to the pool's liquidity providers, who have deposited liquidity at the price the asset pairs are trading at.
-We note that on Uniswap the same asset pairs can be tradable in different pools that differ by the fee that is charged to traders.
+We note that while the fees in Uniswap V2 were compounded, they are not in Uniswap V3.
+Further, observe that on Uniswap V3 the same asset pairs can be tradable in different pools that differ by the fee that is charged to traders.
 These are referred to as pool fee tiers.
 The possible tiers are $f\in \{0.01\%, 0.05\%,0.3\%,1\%\}$.
 Thus, the fees received by a liquidity provider in the current price range are not only dependent on the pool's volume and liquidity depth but also on its fee tier.
 Uniswap suggests the usage of lower transaction fees in pools with low relative price volatility between the two cryptocurrencies, such as two stablecoins.
 As suggested by the name, stablecoins are designed to have a stable price and are often pegged to the US\$.
 Higher transaction fees are suggested in pools with a high relative price volatility between the two cryptocurrencies.